komietty/rust-homology-group/README.md

 # rust-homology-group

-A tiny module for finding homology group and its bases.
+A tiny module for finding homology group and its basis.

 It also has Smith normal form ([SNF](https://en.wikipedia.org/wiki/Smith_normal_form)) module usable independently.